seba-1511/dist_tuto.pth/tuto.md

 1. By providing the IP address of the process with rank 0 and the world size.
 2. By providing *any* valid IP [multicast address](https://en.wikipedia.org/wiki/Multicast_address) and the world size.

-In the first case, all workers will be able to connect to the process with rank 0, and follow the procedure described above.
+In the first case, all workers will be able to connect to the process with rank 0 and follow the procedure described above.

 ~~~python
 dist.init_process_group(init_method='tcp://10.1.1.20:23456', rank=args.rank, world_size=4)
 ~~~

-In the second case, the multicast address specifies the group of nodes who might potentially be active, and the coordination can be handled by allowing each process to have an initial handshake before following the above procedure.
-In addition TCP multicast initialization also supports a `group_name`argument (as with the shared file method) allowing multiple jobs to be scheduled on the same cluster.
+In the second case, the multicast address specifies the group of nodes who might potentially be active and the coordination can be handled by allowing each process to have an initial handshake before following the above procedure.
+In addition TCP multicast initialization also supports a `group_name` argument (as with the shared file method) allowing multiple jobs to be scheduled on the same cluster.

 ~~~python
 dist.init_process_group(init_method='tcp://[ff15:1e18:5d4c:4cf0:d02d:b659:53ba:b0a7]:23456',